 If your postcode falls within one of the free delivery exclusion zone(s), please email email@example.com confirming your full address details and we will be in touch with a quote for delivery.
 We can also arrange delivery all over Europe – please contact us for a quotation.

 When gaining access to your property vehicle access restrictions may apply which could mean additional cost or delivery failure.
 If you are concerned this may apply to you, then please be sure to email us before you complete your order at checkout.

 See our delivery and returns page for more information.

 All of your products, roof tent and awnings have a 2 year guarantee, for any manufacturing defects that might occur, (these are very unlikely).
 Just contact us at firstname.lastname@example.org for any issue and we will get back to you as soon as possible.

 Please see our product guarantee page for more details.

 We’ve got you covered.

 We know that accidents can happen but there’s no need to worry that your roof tent is ruined.
-A number of spares for all our products, ranging from travel covers to window rods and brackets/fixings are available on request.
-Simply get in contact with us at email@example.com and tell us what you require.
+We hold a number of spares for all our products, ranging from travel covers to window rods and brackets/fixings to help keep you on the road.

 Roof tents will fit any vehicle not just a 4×4.